Skip to content

 Prerequisites

-Before you install and configure the asset, make sure you have the following prerequisites:
+Before you install and configure the connector, make sure you have the following prerequisites:

 • Basic understanding of the MQTT Protocol;